 - To provide a comfortable, structured, relaxing experience.

 Dust or Magic is produced by Children’s Technology Review.
 It has no affiliation with any hardware or software company; it is supported solely by registration fees.
-Read more about Dust or Magic’s philosophy and history here.
+Read more about Dust or Magic’s history here.

 “Child development remains constant even as the context shifts wildly.”